 If you’re suffering with a pain or niggle as you run, get yourself to a physio and get it looked it properly assessed.

 #10: Get a Physio Assessment

-The most forward thinking of runners won’t wait for injury to strike before getting assessed.
-Top athletes will have regular screenings from a physio to help make better informed choices about how their strength program should look.
+The most forward-thinking of runners won’t wait for injury to strike before getting assessed.
+Top athletes will have regular screenings from a physio to help make better informed choices about how their strength programme should look.

 There’s no reason why you shouldn’t do the same!

-If you’re currently training for a marathon and looking for a program of strength training workouts for runners to fit well alongside your training.
-Feel free to download this free program using the link below:
+If you’re currently training for a marathon and looking for a schedule of strength training workouts for runners to fit well alongside your training.
+Feel free to download this free plan using the link below: